 cpu usage (max)

-Step 5: Modify resource configurations
+Step 5: Change application resource specifications

 Description

-Profile Value
+Profiled Value

-Step 1: Enable resource profiling
+Step 1: Enable Resource Profiling

-apiVersion: autoscaling.alibabacloud.com/v1alpha1 kind: RecommendationProfile metadata: # The name of the RecommendationProfile CRD.
-If you want to create a non-namespaced RecommendationProfile CRD, do not specify a namespace. name: profile-demo spec: # The workload types for which you want to enable resource profiling. controllerKind: - Deployment # The namespaces for which you want to enable resource profiling. enabledNamespaces: - defaultThe following table describes the parameters in the YAML template.
+RecommendationProfileCRD enables Resource Profiling for matching Workloads and lets you obtain recommendation data.
+TheRecommendationProfileCRD supports controlling the enabled scope through Namespace and Workload type.
+The final enabled scope is the intersection of the two.apiVersion: autoscaling.alibabacloud.com/v1alpha1 kind: RecommendationProfile metadata: # The name of the object.
+Do not specify a namespace for a non-namespaced type. name: profile-demo spec: # The workload types for which to enable resource profiling. controllerKind: - Deployment # The namespaces for which to enable resource profiling. enabledNamespaces: - defaultThe meanings of each configuration field are as follows:

 Parameter